Student Email - Information, Training, and Resources

 - Outlook is accessible via web and smart phones – you can access your email via a web page or download the email client on your smart phone or computer.
 For install instructions, please check out Microsoft Office 365 - Introduction, Overview, and Access .

-- For information on how the Outlook/Office 365 widget works within Cobra Learning, please check out Cobra Learning - Office 365 and Changes to Email .
+- For information on how the Outlook/Office 365 widget works within Cobra Learning, please check out Cobra Learning - Office 365 Email and Widget .

 - The mailbox quota is 50GB.
 Individual message size (including attachments) is 25MB.